VCES Writing for the Screen 4-6 Resources

 The program will run like this:

-Lesson 3: Do at home or school by 26 November.
+Lesson 3: Do at home or school before 23 March.
 This lesson will be all about plotting and finding the key 'beats' of your story

-Lesson 4: Do at home or school by December 14, and send ACMI your work.
-This is where you'll put your work together and send it through to us.
+Lesson 5: This is where you'll put your work together and send it through to us.
+Please send Thursday 1 April (last day of Term 1!)

 If you haven't read or received your Writing for the Screen introduction document, download or open it below.